 General purpose machinery may be apportioned on a yearly basis at the depreciated cost as reflected on the books of the importer, assuming the depreciation is determined in accordance with generally accepted accounting principles.
-542302 dated Feb.
-27, 1981 (TAA No. 18).

-Assists may be depreciated and apportioned as desired if such is in accordance with generally accepted accounting principles.
+Assists may be depreciated and apportioned as desired if these determinations are in accordance with generally accepted accounting principles.

-If the entire anticipated production using an assist is for exportation to the U.S., the total value of the assist may be apportioned over the first dutiable shipment if the importer wishes to pay duty on the entire value at one time.
+If the entire anticipated production using an assist is for exportation to the United States, the total value of the assist may be apportioned over the first dutiable shipment if the importer wishes to pay duty on the entire value at one time.
 The assist is not part of the transaction value of future shipments of articles produced from that particular assist.

-542361 dated July 14, 1981, overruled on other grounds by 544858 dated Dec.
+542361 dated July 14, 1981; overruled on other grounds by 544858 dated Dec.
 13, 1991.

 The value of an assist must be apportioned reasonably in accordance with generally accepted accounting principles.
 The value of an assist may not be apportioned entirely to the first entry of merchandise where the entry is duty free.
-542519 dated July 21, 1981 (TAA No. 35).